Andebugan/pivo-nvim-config/README.md

-# Pivodev - configuration files for building isolated docker-based development environments
+# Pivodev - utility for building isolated docker-based development environments
 ![pivoscreen](https://github.com/Andebugan/pivodev/assets/40489252/9a6cec74-945b-4d7e-b849-a9c1a8a73c94)

 While working with different language ecosystems I often come into installation, compatability and cleaning problems so I decided to create set of docker based configurations for automatic building of development environments IDE and special tools included.
 Basically [devcontainers](https://code.visualstudio.com/docs/devcontainers/containers) but IDE is inside them.